 Introduction of Licensed Associate Judge - Presiding Judge Achin introduced Judge Tracy Darmody as the new licensed associate judge.
 Special Use Permit (SUP) - Council approved a SUP for "The Run to Fight Children's Cancer" in partnership with Salt River Fields that took place on October 16, 2021.
 River People Health Center Video Update - Due to technical difficulties the video update was not presented.
-12th Directive-A Safe Halloween 2021 - Council approved the 12th Directive "To Protect and Defend the Health and Welfare of the Onk Akimel O'Odham and Xalychidom Piipaash residents, Community employees, businesses, and visitors of the SRPMIC by issuing directives for a Safe Halloween 2021" COVID-19 Update-The Assistant Community Manager provided an overview of the current Community CO-VID-19 report as of October 13, 2021.
+12th Directive-A Safe Halloween 2021 - Council approved the 12th Directive "To Protect and Defend the Health and Welfare of the Onk Akimel O'Odham and Xalychidom Piipaash residents, Community employees, businesses, and visitors of the SRPMIC by issuing directives for a Safe Halloween 2021".
+COVID-19 Update-The Assistant Community Manager provided an overview of the current Community CO-VID-19 report as of October 13, 2021.
 Community Member Comments - 1) A comment was submitted regarding mentorship programs.
 Response was currently, there is not a formal mentoring program in place; however, staff are working on a draft program to present to Council for consideration.
 2) A comment was submitted congratulating Doran Dalton and Blessing McAnlis-Vasquez in their new roles as Assistant Community Managers.
-3) A comment was submitted regarding betting on local sport teams at SRPMIC casinos, live roulette, live craps games, to keep revenue at SRPMIC.
+3) A comment was submitted regarding betting on local sport teams at SRPMIC casinos. live roulette, live craps games, to keep revenue at SRPMIC.
 Response was the Gaming Enterprise is currently working on the gaming expansion design, construction, and operation changes.
 An update on these items will be presented at an upcoming meeting.
 Administrative Reports: SRPD Chief provided the weekly report on major crimes occurring in the Community for the week.
 Executive Session Items: Tolling Agreement, Contract Renewal, 401(k) Plan, Community Events, 84th Street Alignment, Office of General Counsel Legal Matters.
-COUNCIL ACTIONS CORNER vices.
-This was scheduled on a future work session, due to computer technical difficulties.
-Executive Work Session Items: GHA Reister, SRPD.
+October 14, 2021 - Skype Council Work Session Items: